 QSRC_NPCA[AC] shall be set to 0.

 If the STA is a non-AP STA and the associated AP has disabled the use of untriggered UL transmissions on the NPCA primary channel for that STA, then the STA shall not initiate a TXOP on the NPCA primary channel.

-NOTE—The baseline EDCA procedure is followed on the BSS primary channel.
+NOTE 1—The baseline EDCA procedure is followed on the BSS primary channel.
 The values of CW_NPCA[AC] and BO_NPCA[AC] are discarded by the NPCA STA when it switches back to the BSS primary channel.

+NOTE 2— The NPCA STA may maintain each NAV timers for the BSS primary channel and the NPCA Primary channel (#1823)

 The STA shall not initiate a transmission on the NPCA primary channel to another STA

-until that STA's NPCA switching delay time has elapsed since the NPCA HE switch time if switching due to condition 1) above or NPCA NHT switch time if switching due to condition 2) above.
+until that STA's NPCA switching delay time has elapsed since the NPCA HE switch time if switching due to condition 1) above or NPCA NHT switch time if switching due to condition 2) above if the transmission is an SU transmission (including an EHT SU transmission) or,

+until the largest NPCA switching delay time among the STAs, which are addressd in the transmission, has elapsed since the NPCA HE switch time if switching due to condition 1) above or NPCA NHT switch time if switching due to condition 2) above, if the transmission is triggering an UL MU transmission or a DL MU transmission which is not an EHT SU transmission. (#1817)

 The STA shall begin all frame exchanges on the NPCA primary channel with an NPCA ICF using non-HT PPDU or non-HT duplicate PPDU format using a rate of 6 Mb/s, 12 Mb/s, or 24 Mb/s.